pedroandreou/Gallery-of-Terror-Dreams/README.md

 ```
 ## PUSH THE GENERATED IMGS TO THE REGISTRY
 docker-compose push

-## OR DELETING ALL THE LOCAL IMGS
-docker image rm $(docker image ls -a -q)

-# OR REMOVING ALL RUNNING AND STOPPED CONTAINERS
-docker rm -vf $(docker ps -aq)

 ## FIND THE CUSTOM NNETWORKS THAT YOU HAVE CREATED
 docker network ls --filter type=custom